Mariners Sunday mailbag: How does Kyle Seager’s hot streak impact his chances of being traded?

 I think he’s got a great shot to make the opening day roster next season as a bench player or even the starting first baseman.
 Ryon Healy will be non-factor and could be non-tendered.
 Top prospect Evan White will probably start the season with Class AAA Tacoma.
 And Daniel Vogelbach’s best position is designated hitter.

 Nola’s ability to catch, play first base and second base has value.
 A former shortstop, he didn’t look great in his one game in the outfield, but he probably could play third base if needed.
-Having him on the roster gives manager Scott Servais to use one of his other catchers at designated hitter in a game.
+Having him on the roster allows manager Scott Servais to use one of his other catchers at designated hitter in a game.
 They also love his approach at the plate and his presence in the clubhouse.
 When you are on the fringes of the roster, you better work hard, play hard and be a good teammate.
 Many players like Taylor Motter never figure that out.

 From a monetary standpoint, Nola will make the MLB minimum next season and then enter arbitration eligibility after the 2020 season.
 He’s inexpensive and useful.
 He’s a perfect fit to keep around as they transition the roster.

 Fans don’t care about journalists’ problems or lack of access or strained relationships with certain players.
 They don’t care about what makes our jobs easy or difficult.
 And I don’t blame them for that indifference.
+We shouldn’t be looking for sympathy.
 It’s like when national, not local, journalists complained about Marshawn Lynch not talking to the media.
 It was ESPN who reported him to the NFL and wanted him fined.
 It was not any of the local writers.
 Helping out with the Seahawks at the time, we accepted it and just moved on with our lives.

 But this is different.
 This is a player getting an organization to violate the rules.
-Gene Dias, the Astros head of media relations, made the incorrect call by barring Fenech and then double down with an asinine statement defending their decision.
+Gene Dias, the Astros head of media relations, made the incorrect call by barring Fenech and then doubled down with an asinine statement defending their decision.
 They violated MLB policy and the collective bargaining agreement.
 Dias and the team should be punished and it should be made public.

 Justin Verlander doesn’t have to talk to Anthony Fenech, answer his questions or acknowledge his existence.
 I’ve seen Verlander do this with fans in public.
 It’s well within his right.
 But he can’t have a reporter barred because he doesn’t trust him or dislikes the things he’s written about him.